 — The Talmud

 If you want to perceive the universal self, then first of all you must know yourself.
 To know yourself, you must sacrifice your self to the universal self.
 You must sacrifice your life if you want to live in spirit.
-Detach your thoughts from external things and everything that appears from the outside.
+Detach your thoughts from external things and all that appears from the outside.
 Try to repel the forms that appear to you so that they do not cast their dark shadow on your soul.

 Your shadows live and disappear.
 That which is within you is eternal, that which reasons belongs to everlasting life.
-This eternal is the being that was, is and will be, and whose hour will never strike.
+This eternal is the Being that was, is and will be, and whose hour will never strike.

 — Brahmin wisdom